brianpnaughton/liveapp/Readme.md

 <img src="docs/demo.drawio.svg"  width="500">
 </p>

 The demo consists of a flutter app and an [ADK](https://google.github.io/adk-docs/) based AI agent.
 The app communicates with the AI agent using [WebRTC](https://webrtc.org/).
-The agent
+The agent listens to the live conversation and can call a tool that notifies an external system of any significant voice or video patterns it has been trained to watch out for.

 Follow these instructions to [run the demo](docs/install.md)